-When you use a control knob to turn on a surface unit, the Power On Light will glow.
+Each Surface Unit Marker contains a Power On Light.
+When you use a control knob to turn on a surface unit, that knob's Power On Light will glow.

 Control setting guide

 For best results, start cooking at the high setting; then turn the control knob down to continue cooking.